-- Decreased visual acuity not improving with pin-hole. - A relative afferent pupillary defect (RAPD). - Loss of visual field often in an altitudinal pattern (horizontal midline). - Optic disc oedema which may be sectorial. - The optic disc in the fellow eve often will be small and crowded.
+- Decreased visual acuity not improving with pin-hole. - Arelativeafferentpupillarydefect (RAPD). - Loss of visual field often in an altitudinal pattern (horizontal midline). - Optic disc oedema which may be sectorial. - The optic disc in the fellow eye often will be small and crowded.